zetaPRIME/pf-brew/classes/manadriver.md

 <-->

 #### Siphon Shot (Su)
-Upon hitting a target with a normal attack with an Aetherocharger a manadriver gains one Drive Point, as well as one additional point upon confirming a critical hit.
+Upon hitting a target with a normal attack with a weapon with the *siphon shot* property, a manadriver gains one Drive Point (two if she confirms a critical hit).

 #### Focused Siphon Shot (Su)
 Starting at 7th level, a manadriver can use a full-round action to [WIP]